practicaldsc/fa24/index.md

 ### Format and Assessment

-Lectures will be held in-person and will be recorded.
-Discussions will be held in-person and run by GSIs/IAs.
+Lectures will be held in-person and recorded, and attendance will not be required.
+Discussions will be held in-person and run by GSIs/IAs, and attendance will also not be required.
 Office hours will largely be in-person, but there will be some remote options as well.

 Students will be expected to complete **weekly homework assignments**, which will mostly comprise of programming assignments in Python and Jupyter Notebooks, with theoretical questions sprinkled throughout.
 The course will have **one midterm exam** and **one final exam** (dates TBD).